thellimist/bitses/_analyses/powh3d-demiculus.md

 Answers:

-1.
+1. To be calculated
+2. To be calculated
+3. To be calculated

+I haven't finished calculating because I've realized that secondary markets can be built on top of it thus automatically making the system partially obsolete.

 Conclusion

-- The potential upside is huge.
-This has a high chance of being greater than bitconnect.
-- There isn't a line between scam & legit.
-This is somewhere between those 2 concepts.
-It is not a scam and it is not a legit project.
-It is geniusly designed math.
-- Worst case scenario is you lose 20% of what you entered with.
+- This is an interesting project.
+The first I've seen using the token bonding technology.
+- With a centralized token exchange or a secondary token contract half of the value can be ripped from the system thus decreasing its effectiveness.
-- Proof of weak hands actually works because if you sell early you lose.
-The longer you hold the better you are off.
+- Proof of weak hand actually works because if you sell early you lose.
+The longer you hold the better until the secondary systems become live.
-- If a lot of casino games are built on this token, then the token value will skyrocket regardless of its own mechanics.
+- If a lot of casino games are built on this token and it becomes the norm for such applications the value will skyrocket regardless of its own mechanics.
+Thus we should wait and see if other developers will create games on top of this token.